viordash/MigrateAnyCppData/README.md

 			} TDeviceConfig, *PTDeviceConfig;
 		} // namespace Snapshot

-- связь со сценарием прошлой версии производится через ссылку на тип в сценарии прошлой версии (PTDeviceConfig_prev). В сценарии для INITIAL_VERSION такой ссылки нет, производится только установка начальных параметров.
+- link to the scenario of previous version is made through a reference to type in the scenario of previous version (PTDeviceConfig_prev).
+There is no such link in INITIAL_VERSION script, only initial parameters are set.
-- каждый сценарий заключен в свой namespace, *namespace MigrateDeviceConfig { namespace Initial { ... } namespace V00000005 { ... } }*
+- each scenario is in its own namespace, *namespace MigrateDeviceConfig { namespace Initial { ... } namespace V00000005 { ... } }*
-- каждый сценарий в методе MigrateUp производит действия для обновления на новую версию.
+- each scenario in the MigrateUp method performs actions to upgrade to a new version.

 		//DeviceConfig_0005.h MigrateUp
 		auto pCurrConfig = (Snapshot::PTDeviceConfig)pCurr;